nautechsystems/nautilus_trader/docs/tutorials/index.md

 :::tip
 Make sure you are following the tutorial docs which match the version of NautilusTrader you are running:
 - **Latest:** These docs are built from the HEAD of the `master` branch and work with the latest stable release.
-- **Develop:** These docs are built from the HEAD of the `develop` branch and work with bleeding edge and experimental changes/features currently in development.
+- **Nightly:** These docs are built from the HEAD of the `nightly` branch and work with bleeding edge and experimental changes/features currently in development.
 :::